tartakynov/MyoScripts/README.md

 * Wave Left to archive
 * Wave Right to reply
-* Spread Fingers to reply all
+* Spread Fingers and wave down to reply all
+* Spread Fingers and wave up to return to conversation list
 * Fist to skip to next message